The Unguarded Moment (1956)

 I rolled myself into a ball and clung to the side of the outrigger, holding on for dear life.
 The canoe cracked against the coral, splintering the lower outrigger.
 At a moment like that…you can’t even pray.
 I looked down at that mutilating glassy rock and figured I’d be lucky if I were only scarred for life.
 I would lose my baby.”

 Luckily, Esther was tossed from the canoe, and a geyser of water from a blowhole in the coral shot her up and away from the coral, into the ocean water.
-It would be the first of several life-threatening situations MGM didn’t think twice about before sending their stuntwoman-swimming star into the water.
+It was the first of several life-threatening situations MGM didn’t think twice about before sending their stuntwoman-swimming star into the water.

 Texas Carnival (1951)